-The Board recommends the repeal of Section 3.10 if the City Commission adopts the Board's recommendation for Section 3.09.
+The Board recommends the repeal of Section 3.10 if the Board's recommendation for Section 3.09 is approved by the electorate.
 Section 3.10 will be superfluous because Section 3.09 will prescribe the time of taking office for officials elected at a special election.